abailoni/fisher-correlations/README.md

 ##
 **Documentation:**
-Documentation and description of the module will be available soon.
+The documentation and description about how to install and use the module will be available soon.